 ATTRACTIONS IN ST JOSEPH

-Thousands of visitors each year from across the nation and the globe come to St. Joseph to experience the stories and legends that make us “uncommon.”
+Thousands of visitors each year from across the nation and the globe come to St. Joseph to experience the stories and legends that make us uncommon.
 Check out the complete history of the Pony Express at the Pony Express National Museum — including an archeological dig site and a well inside the building.
 Nearby is a fascinating replica of St. Joseph’s early days, set up like an old main street, at the Patee House Museum (a former 1860s hotel).
 If it’s summer, catch a practice of the Kansas City Chiefs at MWSU or a Mustangs baseball game at Phil Welch Stadium.
 Architecture fans will love our historic homes and neighborhoods, such as the Wyeth-Tootle Mansion and the Shakespeare Chateau.
 Be surprised at our extensive Native American collections at the St. Joseph Museum or the Remington Nature Center, where you can also view a wooly mammoth up close and personal.
-Downtown, enjoy block after block of shops and restaurants — including our new Sculpture Walk.
-The new Walter Cronkite Memorial at the MWSU campus features a replica of the journalist’s newsroom plus several fascinating exhibits.
+Downtown, enjoy block after block of shops and restaurants — including our Sculpture Walk.
+The Walter Cronkite Memorial at the MWSU campus features a replica of the journalist’s newsroom plus several fascinating exhibits.
 You can polish off your experience from top to bottom with a Stetson hat and cowboy boots from St. Joe Boot.
 And this is just the start.

 ST. JO FRONTIER CASINO